Statistical Mechanics 2025 - 2026

 Ising model.
 The Ornstein-Zernike formula for magnetic susceptibility.

-Long range correlations and the failure of the mean-field theory.
-The
+- Dec 22: Long range correlations and the failure of the

-lower critical dimensions.
-Spontaneous symmetry breaking and the Ising
+Spontaneous symmetry breaking and the Ising model in infinite

-systems.
-Overscreening and effective attraction of electrons in metals.
+- Jan 08: Overscreening and effective attraction of electrons

+in metals.
 The superconductive transition in the BCS mean field scheme.
-Landau

-potential for the superconductive transition.
-Global gauge symmetry
+Landau potential for the superconductive transition.
+Global gauge